 In addition to looking at your professional industry, you’ll also want to consider the specific company you’re a part of.
 Pay attention to how your colleagues dress and the actual office environment to ascertain what style would be suitable.

 Last but not least, consider your own personal style.
 What do you want to wear as you go about your work day and what fits you well?
 Regardless of what you’re wearing, fit is always paramount and the business casual dress code is no exception to this.
 Wear clothes that fit you perfectly and are sized on purpose because business casual for men does not mean sloppy.
 Not only do you want to feel comfortable and confident as you get the job done but you’ll also want your style to reflect your personality.
 Striking the perfect balance is what will make your business casual style work for you.
+Check also about semi formal attire for men, so you distinguish it better from business casual style.

 Find out more business casual tips for men in this video: